 Case study 2012, winding up petition

-A media company came to us who had been served a winding up petition.
+Directors of a media company came to us, after it had been served a winding up petition.
 They did not realise the significance of the advertisement of the petition being a public event and within 24 hours their bank account was frozen and so they could not trade.
 In conjunction with our lawyers, we had to seek a validation order to unfreeze the bank account.
 In order to do this we had to produce, very quickly, a draft CVA along with forecasts.
 The order was granted and the petitioners were persuaded to support the CVA and withdraw the petition.
 The company has now entered a CVA with a return of 55p in the £1 to creditors whereas the expected recovery in liquidation was less than 5p.

 After the petition advertisement.